Top 5 health benefits of almond milk

-Is this nut-based milk alternative really good for you?
-Which nutrients does it contain, and how does it compare to cow's milk?
-A nutritionist explains.
+Is this nut-based plant milk really good for you?
+Which nutrients does it contain and how does it compare to cow's milk?
+Registered nutritionist Nicola Shubrook explains.

 What is almond milk?

 Almond milk is a liquid made from blended almonds.
 The almonds are soaked overnight in water to soften them before being blended and strained to make a ‘milk’ alternative.
 Salt and/or sweeteners, such as honey, may be added.
 Commercial almond milks tend to have a lower nut content and more water, additives such as emulsifiers may be used and the product may be fortified with vitamins and minerals.